Top Credit Cards for Travel Points and Rewards | 2025 Update

 Rental Car Privileges and Status - instant Executive Level status with National Rental Car, Hertz Gold Plus Rewards, and Avis Preferred.
 Executive status with National is the big perk here.
 You get to skip the line and head straight to the Executive section and pick whichever car you want.
 This not only saves time, but the cars in this section are always newer and nicer than the rest.

-Travel Coverage and Insurance - baggage insurance, trip delay insurance, trip cancellation and interruption insurance, car rental loss and damage insurance (not as good as Chase Sapphire Reserve as car rental coverage is secondary coverage, not primary).
+Travel Coverage and Insurance - lost baggage insurance, trip delay insurance, trip cancellation and interruption insurance, car rental loss and damage insurance (not as good as Chase Sapphire Reserve as car rental coverage is secondary coverage, not primary).

 Cell Phone Protection - up to $800 per claim with a maximum of two claims a year.